As you have noticed, I have deserted my very own blog!

 Here I had 150+ designs tucked up in a folder on my laptop just waiting for someday!

-Oddly, utilizing art and design is possibly therapy and seems to draw me out of the mud and restores my sanity again.
+Oddly, using art and design is possibly therapy and seems to draw me out of the mud and restores my sanity again.
 It motivates me to focus on anything other than the horrific pain.

 Thanks so much.